IKE Configuration Overview¶

 the VPN, for example the replay window size.

-An important parameter is start-action
+An important parameter is start-action that defaults to trap, meaning that

 the tunnel will be triggered as soon as outgoing matching traffic is detected.